Marine Applications for Thermal Imaging

 - Locate dropped or hidden contraband

-- May help firefighters locate victims trapped in a fire and hot spots
+- Help firefighters locate victims trapped in a fire and hot spots

 - Vastly improve search and rescue efforts to find missing persons

-Even though thermal cameras or imagers cannot see through the water, it is still the best tool for professional and recreational marine use when you need to see in complete darkness.
+Even though thermal cameras or imagers cannot see through water, it is still the best tool for professional and recreational marine use when you need to see in total darkness.